Protein Chia Pudding

 An overhead shot of all the ingredients needed to make protein chia pudding.

-Chia Seeds — These are the key to that classic pudding-like texture.
-Make sure they’re fresh, as older chia seeds don’t absorb liquid as well.
+Chia seeds — These are the key to the pudding-like texture.
+Make sure yours are fresh — older chia seeds don't absorb liquid as well, which can result in a grainy, unset pudding.
+Fresh seeds should be firm and uniformly sized.

-Cinnamon (Optional) — Just ½ teaspoon adds warmth and cozy flavor without overpowering the pudding.
+Cinnamon (optional) — ½ teaspoon adds warmth and a cozy flavor that pairs beautifully with vanilla protein powder

 How to Make Protein Chia Pudding